CassienBABEY/Student-Success-EDA-ML/README.md

 2. Install the required libraries (as mentioned above).
 3. Open Jupyter Notebook in the repository directory.
 4. Run the notebooks in the following order:
-   - `EDA_Sandbox.ipynb`
+   - `student-sucess-an-eda-ml-notebook.ipynb`
    - `Exploratory-Data-Analysis-of-Student-Success.ipynb`
    - `How-to-predict-success-in-both-exams-ML.ipynb`
+   - `EDA_Sandbox.ipynb`

-You can also explore the HTML report files, which provide a report of the data analysis.
+You can also explore the HTML report files, which provide a report of the Data Analysis and the Machine Learning Process.

 ## How to Run Python Scripts